precice/precice/src/precice/bindings/python/README.md

 # Dependencies

-Download and install Cython from http://cython.org/#download or install it using your package manager.
+Download and install Cython from http://cython.org/#download or install it using your package manager (e.g. `pip install Cython` or `pip3 install Cython`).

 # Building